bucketteOfIvy/chicago-places/README.md

 # chicago-places
-GitHub for a project looking at the built environment in Chicago using Google Streetview data (and, time allowing, place reviews from Yelp!)
+GitHub for a project investigating the regionalization of the opioid risk environment in Chicago.
+More to come.